Rob Barker (MCSP) Clinical Director.

 In January 2015 while still working within the NHS I started RGB Physiotherapy and Sports Injuries Clinic based in The Centre @ Halton, which, by 2016, became Fairway Physio, moving into larger premises within Lancaster Golf Club.
 Previously working across multiple sports within physiotherapy and the fitness industry gave me the skills and experience to train and rehabilitate athletes who require mobility, stability and rotational power.
 I am Titleist Performance Institute (TPI) certified, allowing me to deliver the highest quality golf specific screening to my clients.

 I like to treat patients with a combination of hands on therapy skills and progressive exercise rehabilitation that allows patients to move better and perform better than before their injury.

 Outside of work, I met my wife Daphne in 2001 and have been married since 2011.
 We travelled Asia for a year on our honeymoon.
 We have two gorgeous little girls who keep us on our toes.
 I play golf as much as I can and like to keep fit by cycling and heading to the gym.
 As a family we love to walk and head into the Lakes as often as possible.

 Daphne Barker Administrator

-Hello, I am the voice that you are likely to hear when you make a booking by phone with fairway.physio.
+Hello, I am the voice that you are likely to hear when you make a booking by phone with Fairway Physio.
 I am responsible for many of the admin duties and making the business run smoothly ‘behind the scenes’.
-I have a PhD in auditory neuroscience and work as a project manager for an environmental consultancy company at Lancaster University.
+I have a PhD in auditory neuroscience and work in research within the psychology department at Lancaster University.
 I spend the rest of my days bringing up our two beautiful girls.
 In my spare time, I enjoy taking family trips to the lakes, running and baking.
 I look forward to taking your call.

 Make a booking